 If ever a game deserved a new lease of life, a chance to throw off the shackles of hardware surpassed by technology, it is Bloodborne.
 "Grant us eyes," chant several characters throughout Yharnam, and PC gamers must join that choir: seeing, in this case, will be believing.

 This is a game like no other, and a wider audience needs to see just what they've been missing.
-Dark Souls isn't Miyazaki and Fromsoft's masterpiece.
-Sony have been keeping it to themselves all this time.
+Dark Souls is not Miyazaki and Fromsoft's masterpiece.
+Sony have been keeping the real jewel to themselves all this time.
 For Bloodborne to stay on PS4 hardware any longer is a loss for players, for the game, and for Playstation itself.